rallytac/pub/misc/nsm/README.md

 4. **Monitoring**: Enable dashboard for production monitoring
 5. **Resource Priorities**: Set appropriate priorities for your resources
 6. **Timing Tuning**: Adjust timing parameters based on your network latency
+7. **Clean State Management**: Always call the `onIdle` script before NSM starts and after it ends to ensure a clean slate, whether NSM was terminated cleanly, crashed, or shut down unexpectedly.
+Use `nsm.sh` or a derivative script rather than invoking NSM directly - this wrapper script handles the proper cleanup automatically

 ## Examples